Lemon Blueberry Scones

 • When you mix by hand, the butter stays in nice chunks instead of broken-down bits made by the food processor.

-• Also, the addition of heavy cream and egg creates a richer, moister scone than those without.
+• Also, the addition of heavy cream and egg creates a richer, moister scone than those without.ย

-Draw Backs with the Food Processor
+Drawbacks of the Food Processor

 • Sometimes with the food processor, it’s easy to over-mix the butter and flour mixture.

 • Instead of butter chunks, you end up with a fine meal.
-A fine meal won’t create those air pockets when the butter melts in the oven, this, in turn, creates a dense, dry scone.
+A fine meal won’t create those air pockets when the butter melts in the oven; this, in turn, creates a dense, dry scone.

 Step 1: Prep the Scone Dough